Pratham1632/Amazon-Sales-Growth-Marketing-and-Supply-Chain-Analysis-using-Power-BI-Report/README.md

 (https://drive.google.com/file/d/1IZIbBFcI0_SN7Y-tLwb9MAN6x9rtOVsz/view)

 Usage
 Open the downloaded Power BI file in Power BI Desktop.
-The dashboard is interactive, enabling users to filter data by category, date, region, and more, depending on the business need.
+The interactive dashboard enables users to filter data by category, date, region, and more, depending on the business need.
 The Finance View and Executive View tabs allow users to switch between detailed financial insights and a high-level overview suitable for decision-making.

 Technologies Used
 Power BI: For data visualization and interactive dashboards